 The high payoff activity in streamlining reporting is the consolidation of databases without the costly effort of developing data warehouses.
 Instead of going to multiple places to change or enter common information, do it once and let the applications share the data!
 Instead of drawing information from multiple sources, and compiling it for reporting purposes, let the reporting application draw upon the information it needs!
 Best of all performance metrics are available in real-time – which offers powerful tools for management and accountability at all levels of the organization.

 TCPM promotes a growth strategy supporting the philosophy that the clients belong to the firm, rather than to individuals or practice groups.
 The program allows managers and staff a bird’s eye view of the business and practice management processes happening at all times.
-Assessing clients across industry segment and service areas enhances cross selling ability and creates a one-firm concept.
+Assessing clients across industry segments and service areas enhance the cross-selling ability and create a one-firm concept.
 Each individual staff person can look at their billable goals and from their own dashboard view see how they are doing while their managers see how they are measuring up to others on the team and within the firm.
 Open and pending WIP and prior Progress & Final Bills can be viewed in a single location and workflow notifications of pending tax and project deliverables are also easily accessible.
 Within the program’s time and billing capabilities, the Biller’s Workbench is a powerful one-stop resource for project/billing managers to quickly generate bills and see the impact of billing decisions on realization.

 Rising to Meet the Management Challenge

-Has your CPA Firm committed to the alignment of people, processes and technology?
-Are you positioned the way you want to be to meet the management challenges of the future?
+Has your CPA Firm committed to the alignment of people, processes, and technology?
+Have you positioned the way you want to be to meet the management challenges of the future?
 If so,